Yasuo Yamada: Clint Eastwood

 After Yamada died at the end of the dubbing of A Perfect World, various people dubbed Eastwood, but none of them became popular and did not take root.
 But in 2009 that will change.
 There was a scene where Yamada was not dubbed in For a Few Dollars More, and Yōhei Tadano was dubbed as a substitute for Yamada in the DVD release.
 Tadano was a junior member of the theater company to which Yamada belonged, and his acting and voice were very similar to those of Yamada.
 After this, Tadano was dubbed in several works as a replacement for Yamada, and began dubbing Eastwood from The Mule.
 In an interview, Tadano said, "Eastwood's acting is important, but I acting with 100% respect for Mr. Yamada."

+Lupin III

+Yamada's most famous role was that of Lupin III in the Lupin III series, which he continued to play from 1971, when it began, until his death in 1995.

+He appeared in many TV shows as a TV personality, and his voice, speech, and even his appearance were similar to Lupin's, making him a prominent example of the identification of the actor and the character in Japan.

+Casting

+In 1969, Yamada was cast in the stage production of The Japanese Navel (日本人のへそ).
+However, the script by Hisashi Inoue was something that could not be handled by established acting techniques, and he was very troubled by the role.
+Then, the director gave Yamada a clipping of the original story of "Lupin III" by Monkey Punch, which was published in a magazine at the time, saying that it would be helpful.
+At first, Yamada thought, "It's outrageous that reading Manga is your advice to me", but once he started reading it, he was immediately attracted to the content and became hooked.
+After that, he began to buy "Lupin" magazines, and at the same time, he incorporated the "essence" of Lupin in the manga into his own roles.

+Then, on the day of the stage performance, Masaaki Osumi, who happened to be looking for a voice actor for Lupin, was in the audience that day.
+Osumi was so fascinated by Yamada's performance that he felt as if "Lupin were alive right in front of his eyes".
+After the performance, Osumi immediately approached Yamada even though he had never met him before.
+When Yamada heard Osumi's proposal, he replied, "I'll do it!" and he immediately accepted the offer to appear in the series without even going through an agent.